EthanWaterink/Computer-Graphics---Competition-Raytracer/README.md

 * width: a field for Light: the width of the light area
 * height: a field for Light: the height of the light area
 * Light->position is the **center** of the light area.
 It lives in the z-plane

+Some pictures with the different soft shadows, cell sizes, scenes can be found in the Screenshots folder.